-I have a little Mary statue in my yard; she is simple and small, and stands not on a pedestal, but on the damp ground.
-She does not look like the Queen of anything; she is just a woman, looking down, her left hand open at her side, as if she is hoping someone will take it, her right hand held close to her breast, to steady herself, to catch her breath, to just get a moment to think.
+I have a little Mary statue in my yard; she is simple and small.
+She stands not on a pedestal, but on the damp ground.
+She does not look, at first glance, like the Queen of anything.
+She is just a woman, looking down, her left hand open at her side, as if she is hoping her girlfriend will clasp it.
+Her right hand is held close to her breast as if to steady herself, to catch her breath, to just get a moment to think.

 Maybe she is praying serenely.
 But maybe she is just trying to figure out what to do next, hoping for a friend to come and grab her hand, to remind her to breathe.
 To bring her tea, to urge her to eat a little something.
 To help her to figure out what to do next, to defend her in town, to have her back.
 To remind her that her kid is definitely going to be OK.

 This I can understand.
 In my own way, I have found a Mary to whom I am devoted.
 When we are together, there is no script, no crown, no hymns.
 I know her and she knows me and we are moms together.
 She is my friend.

 Second favorite Quiver Post of all time (but let’s face it, the bathing suit pad thing is forever entrenched in the #1 spot for me).
 MARY ROCKS!!!!!!!!!!!!!!!!!!
 And so does May.
 And, come to think of it, my friend…SO DO YOU!!!!